alexwatts/spread/README.md

 Spread is an ergonomic helper library for building test objects quickly and fluently without needing to write or generate builders.
 Spread tries to preserve full control of the generated objects whilst also doing what you would expect where things are unspecified.

+Spread can make very readable tests quickly, because it allows for isolated named definitions that can be reused and shared and injected into test objects without writing methods to handle sequence and binding

 You can use it in tests to generate objects with dynamic values into Java collection types (<code>List</code>, <code>Set</code>, <code>Map</code>, etc)

 ## Getting Started